japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 ^.^| ResolveTimeZone
 ^.^| `Once`
 | ResolveTimeZone
-| Replaces `TimeZoneAwareExpression` with no timezone with one with link:spark-sql-CatalystConf.adoc#sessionLocalTimeZone[session-local time zone].
+| Replaces `TimeZoneAwareExpression` with no timezone with one with spark-sql-CatalystConf.md#sessionLocalTimeZone[session-local time zone].

 ^.^| [[Cleanup]] Cleanup
 ^.^| <<fixedPoint, FixedPoint>>
-| <<spark-sql-Analyzer-CleanupAliases.adoc#, CleanupAliases>>
+| <<spark-sql-Analyzer-CleanupAliases.md#, CleanupAliases>>
 | [[CleanupAliases]]
 |===